kiran/kiranbot/content/post/2016-08-07-williams-tube.md

 ---
 date: 2016-07-27
-title: "A History of Storage Media: Williams Tube"
+title: "A History of Storage Media: the Williams-Kilburn Tube"
-draft: true
 tags: [computers, history of technology, storage]
 ---